msysyamamoto/fluent-plugin-file-substitute-path/README.md

 ### append

 If set to `true`, append the data to the file.
-The default is `true`.
+The default is `false`.

 ### compress